thycotic/privman-docs/agents/macOS/utility.md

 [title]: # (Agent Utility)
 [tags]: # (endpoints)
 [priority]: # (2)
-# MacOS Agent Utility
+# MacOS Agent Utility Preference Pane

-With the 10.8 release of Privilege Manager, Thycotic is introducing a UI based macOS Agent Utility.
+With the 10.8 release of Privilege Manager, Thycotic is introducing a UI based macOS Agent Utility implemented as a preference pane.
 The utility provides functionality previously only available via Terminal shell commands.
 The utility allows customers to easily troubleshoot by

 * checking an endpoint status.
 * view an endpoint cache.